ssbc/ssb-book-schema/README.md

 - shelves can be an array
 - genres can be an array

 About type is no longer used.
 Instead `bookclubUpdate` is used.
+Similarly for comments, `bookclubUpdate` is used instead of `post`.